-In my approach to live with a more grace-filled approach towards my life this year, both through my goals and my routine, it means that I have been saying no to a lot of things… some good and some not necessarily bad, just not good for me during this season.
+In my approach to living with a more grace-filled approach towards my life this year, both through my goals and my routine, it means that I have been saying no to a lot of things… some good and some not necessarily bad, just not good for me during this season.

 I knew that having my 3rd baby in under four years would change the way I kept pace but I had kind of forgotten just how much time and energy they took up.